openstack/nova/doc/source/admin/architecture.rst

 an instance deletion.
 The amount of the root ephemeral volume is defined by the flavor of an instance.

-In addition to the ephemeral root volume, flavors can provide an additional ephemeral block device.
+In addition to the root volume, flavors can provide an additional ephemeral block device.
 It is represented as a raw block device with no partition table or file system.
 A cloud-aware operating system can discover, format, and mount such a storage device.
 Nova defines the default file system